 Concession facilitates may or may not be available.
 See Rocky Mountain Concession's website for its operating schedule.

-In 1897, the first Lower Otay Dam was completed by the Southern California Mountain Water Company.
+In 1897, the first Lower Otay Dam was completed by the Southern California Mountain Water Co.
 The Lower Otay Reservoir was connected to the City of San Diego's water system in 1906 via the Bonita Pipeline.
 Following heavy rains, the dam burst in 1916 and the Otay Valley was flooded.
 The dam was rebuilt in 1918 and renamed Savage Dam.
 When full, Lower Otay Reservoir has 1,100 surface acres, a maximum water depth of 137.5 feet, and 25 shoreline miles.
-Lower Otay Reservoir has a water storage capacity of to 47,066.9 acre feet.
+Lower Otay Reservoir has a water storage capacity of 47,066.9 acre feet.
 Water levels are monitored weekly.
-The reservoir is the home of the United States Olympic Training center for rowing sports.
+The reservoir is the home of the United States Olympic Training Center for rowing sports.

 Photo courtesy of SDFish.com